-Vehicle Registration – NC DMV page providing information on how to title and register your vehicle as well as how to obtain a license plate.
+- Vehicle Registration – NC DMV page providing information on how to title and register your vehicle as well as how to obtain a license plate.

-Driver’s License – Information from the DMV on your NC driver’s license as well as how to get and renew a license.
+- Driver’s License – Information from the DMV on your NC driver’s license as well as how to get and renew a license.

-Driver’s Handbook – The handbook published by the DMV for North Carolina drivers.
+- Driver’s Handbook – The handbook published by the DMV for North Carolina drivers.

-Motorcyclist’s Handbook – The handbook published by the DMV for North Carolina citizens with a motorcycle license.
+- Motorcyclist’s Handbook – The handbook published by the DMV for North Carolina citizens with a motorcycle license.

-Commercial Driver’s Manual – Manual published by the DMV for North Carolina commercial driver’s license holders.
+- Commercial Driver’s Manual – Manual published by the DMV for North Carolina commercial driver’s license holders.

 - Medical Evaluation Program – Information from the NC DMV on evaluating medical information on licensed drivers and applicants.

 - Brochure – General information on the medical evaluation program

 - Medical Request for Driver Re-examination – Form needed if calling a NC driver’s ability to safely drive into question.
 A re-examination is only performed in event there is an interest in public safety.

-- Form that is completed in the event that the DMV decides that a NC driver’s medical information needs to be reviewed to determine if a driver can still safely operate a vehicle.
+- Medical Report Form – Form that is completed in the event that the DMV decides that a NC driver’s medical information needs to be reviewed to determine if a driver can still safely operate a vehicle.

 - Vision Report – Form needed to evaluate a NC driver’s visual fitness in operating a motor vehicle.

-- Application for a tinted window based on a driver’s medical condition that he or she suffers photo sensitivity to visible light
+- Tinted Window Permit – Application for a tinted window based on a driver’s medical condition that he or she suffers photo sensitivity to visible light

 - Crash Report Form Instruction Manual – Extensive manual from NC’s Department of Transportation on reporting accidents.

-National Highway Traffic and Safety Administration – NHTSA was established by the Highway Safety Act of 1970 and works to increase road safety for all motorists.
+- National Highway Traffic and Safety Administration – NHTSA was established by the Highway Safety Act of 1970 and works to increase road safety for all motorists.

 Resources for DWI Law and Information

-DUI Law – FindLaw’s information on DUI/DWI law.
+- DUI Law – FindLaw’s information on DUI/DWI law.

-DUI/DWI Information Impaired Driving Databases – Database providing extensive information about DUI/DWIs internationally.
+- DUI/DWI Information Impaired Driving Databases – Database providing extensive information about DUI/DWIs internationally.

 - Horizontal Gaze Nystagmus: The Science and the Law – Overview from the National Highway Traffic and Safety Administration about identifying horizontal gaze nystamus (HGN) as a sign of intoxication

-Punishment and Recidivism in Drunk Driving – A study on the effects of the severity of punishment on repeat drunk driving offenses.
+- Punishment and Recidivism in Drunk Driving – A study on the effects of the severity of punishment on repeat drunk driving offenses.

 Substance Abuse Treatment Providers

 - Division of Mental Health, Developmental Disabilities, and Substance Abuse Services – A division of the NC Department of Health and Human Services, it provides comprehensive information for those looking for help for themselves or for loved ones.

 - Community Treatment and Resource Provider Directory – The directory contains information about organizations in North Carolina that provide assistance and support to individuals and families.

 - Behavioral Health Treatment Services Locator – A national health treatment locator from the Substance Abuse & Mental Health Services Administration of the US Department of Health and Human Services.

-Substance Abuse – The World Health Organization’s information about substance abuse.
+- Substance Abuse – The World Health Organization’s information about substance abuse.

 Local and Statewide Treatment Providers: